 We're continuously working on The SEO Framework plugin.
 This archive lists the latest changes by version.

-Pro tip: If you can no longer switch TSF’s settings tabs, try hitting CMD ⌘+OPTION ⌥+R (Safari Mac), CMD ⌘+SHIFT ⇧+R (Chrome/Firefox Mac) or CTRL ^+SHIFT ⇧+R (Windows); these keyboard shortcuts will force-fetch the latest scripts from your server.
+If you used Gutenberg 11.3.0, and after updating you still find the editor crashing, please try any of the following key combinations whilst viewing the crashed editor: CMD ⌘+OPTION ⌥+R (Safari Mac), CMD ⌘+SHIFT ⇧+R (Chrome/Firefox Mac), or CTRL ^+SHIFT ⇧+R (Windows).
+These keyboard shortcuts will force-fetch the latest scripts from your server.

 This minor update packs a major punch.
 TSF now supports headless mode, cementing itself as a turnkey solution.
 We defenestrated the pernicious object caching mechanism, and we updated some options’ defaults effective only on new sites.
 We improved performance iterably, fixed about 12 bugs, and enjoyed the weather.
 Lastly, we introduced a new API for user meta handling, among other things — developers that wrote software interfacing with TSF are employed well reading the detailed changelog.